 The LLM in Business and Finance Law is a vital part of this program.
 It highlights GW Law’s unique strengths, which include an expert faculty, an extensive curriculum, and access to both the Washington and international regulatory communities, as well as important links to the New York and international financial markets.
 GW Law has ongoing and in-depth relationships with regulators, business leaders and scholars both domestically and abroad (a few examples being China, Korea, and India).

 GW Law's full-time faculty members have authored books and articles in the areas of business and finance that number well into the hundreds.
 Their opinions are welcomed by some of the world’s most respected news outlets.
 Its adjunct faculty includes experienced private practitioners and seasoned general counsel, as well as a large number of distinguished regulators and judges.
 GW Law prides itself on the credentials, enthusiasm, accessibility and excellence of each and every one of its teachers.

 The business and finance curriculum at GW Law is both rich and diverse.
 Thus, courses available to candidates for the LLM in Business and Finance Law include everything necessary to master the basics of the field and go well beyond.
-There are, for instance, courses supporting concentrations in such fields as commercial law, corporate law, securities regulation, finance, and international business and trade.
+There are, for instance, courses supporting concentrations in such fields as commercial law, corporate law, securities regulation, finance, tax, and international business and trade.
 Moreover, students are welcome to design a curriculum suiting their own interests and career plans, and will find an array of offerings allowing them to do so.